Milanhj/microbiome-stats/README.md

 vars

--   The names of which variables to include in the output table
+-   Optional vector with the names of which variables to include in the output table.
+For visualization purposes only.

 var_label